enasequence/read_docs/submit/fileprep/reads.md

 Reads for different samples should be submitted using separate files.
-The only exception is when a `BAM` or `CRAM` file contains reads for a large number of samples intented to be always analysed together.
+The only exception is when a `BAM` or `CRAM` file contains reads for a large number of samples intended to be always analysed together.
 In this case the sample associated with the read file should describe the sample group while the `BAM` or `CRAM` file should identify the sample for each read.